ZachJDev/Probility/README.md

 #### `options`:

 Currently, there are three accepted options: `parseArray: boolean`, `usePool: boolean` and `total: number`.
-Setting `parseArray` to true will cause the Probility constructor to interpret the array as an array of objects, each of which describe the amount of a given choice.
-It is `false` by default, which will cause the constructor to read the array as a collection of discrete objects.
+Setting `parseArray` to `true` will cause the Probility constructor to interpret the array as an array of objects describing the amount of a given choice.
+It is `false` by default, which will cause the constructor to read the array as a collection of discrete objects with equal probabilities.

-`usePool : false` will skip any pool initialization and cause the `chooseFomPool()` method to return an error.
-Because of the different implementations of `chooseWithSample()` and `chooseFromPool()`, the best option will be based on each use case: In general, `usePool: true` and `chooseFromPool()` are a better option for collections with many evenly -distributed choices, e.g. representing a deck of playing cards. `usePool: false` and `chooseWithSample()` are a better option for collections with fewer and non-evenly-distributed choices, e.g. an urn with a two colors of balls with a constantly-changing ratio between them.
+`usePool : false` will skip the pool initialization and cause the `chooseFomPool()` method to return an error.
+Because of the different implementations of `chooseWithSample()` and `chooseFromPool()`, the best option will be based on each use case: In general, `usePool: true`  is a better option for collections with many evenly -distributed choices, e.g. representing a deck of playing cards. `usePool: false` is a better option for collections with fewer and non-evenly-distributed choices, e.g. an urn with a two colors of balls with a constantly-changing ratio between them.
+The `choose()` method will detect which of the two choose implementations to use based on this option.

 `total` can be set to a number representing the total number of options in a state description array (i.e., a parsed array).
 It will **not** override the totals if whole numbers are used; it is useful when describing a collection with